 Several studies have been conducted for the reproductive biology of southern bluefin tuna (SBT), Thunnus maccoyii.
-Thorogood (1986) investigated the development of SBT gonads collected from waters off the south eastern and southern coasts of Australia.
-The results provided information on age-at-first-maturity, gonad Index, ova size-frequency and fecundity of SBT.
-Farley and Davis (1998) investigated the spawning dynamics of SBT using ovaries obtained from fish caught on the spawning ground in the northeast Indian Ocean and the main feeding ground in the southern Ocean.
-Chen et al. (2013) investigated the sexual maturity of SBT based on the morphological and histological observations of the gonad samples collected by observers deployed on Taiwanese vessels in the southwestern Indian Ocean.
+Thorogood (1986) investigated the development of SBT gonads collected from the waters off the south eastern and southern Australia.
+The results provided information of age-at-first-maturity, gonad Index, ova size-frequency and fecundity of SBT.
+Farley and Davis (1998) investigated the spawning dynamics of SBT using ovaries obtained from fish caught on the spawning ground in the northeast Indian Ocean and the main feeding ground in the south Indian Ocean.
+Chen et al. (2013) investigated the sexual maturity of SBT based on the morphological and histological observations of the gonad samples collected by observers deployed on Taiwanese vessels in the southwest Indian Ocean.

-To collect scientific information on SBT, the scientific observers started being deployed on board and conducting the observation program of SBT in 2002.
-The biological samples, including otoliths, muscle tissues, stomach and gonads of SBT, were carried out by observers on board.
-In this paper, we presented the updated analysis for gonad samples of SBT collected by Taiwanese scientific observer program.
+In order to collect scientific information on SBT, the scientific observers started being deployed on board and conducting the observation program of SBT since 2002.
+The biological samples, including otoliths, muscle tissues, stomach and gonads of SBT, were collected by scientific observers on board.
+Here, we presented the updated analysis for gonad samples of SBT collected by Taiwanese scientific observer program.